R-Madhuram/UC-BerkeleyCapstone_CreditCardFraudDetection/README.md

 Model with increasing complexity were built to predict the transactions better and a ML technique (BOOSTING methods) that combines several weak models to build a strong one presented with the highest classification score (~0.93 ROC-AUC score).
 Three such powerful boosting methods (cat-boost-0.89, XgBoost-0.93, lightGBM-0.92 ROC-AUC score) were stacked to build a meta model that presented with a classification score of 0.94.
 This meta classifier has already been stored in a cloud platform.

-Future work could be helpful to combine unsupervised learning techniques like anomaly detection (for which models have been built and presented) that could be placed on top the meta classifier in cloud to improve the fraudulent transaction identification.
+Future work could be helpful to combine unsupervised learning techniques like anomaly detection that could be placed on top the meta classifier in cloud to improve the fraudulent transaction identification.
 Deep Learning techniques could also be explored to improve the overall performance of the model stack and could be combined with ML techniques to Improve the fraud detection capacity of the AI system.

 **Technology Stack Used:**